SeanKh/mC-program_of_PointDriver/README.md

 # mC-program_of_PointDriver

-mC-program_of_PointDriver using Tiva C launchpad
+Project for controlling points on the railways by programming micro-controller on Tiva C launchpad from Texas Instruments.